Stericycle (NASDAQ:SRCL) Issues FY 2022 Earnings Guidance

 Stericycle (NASDAQ:SRCL – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
-The company provided EPS guidance of $2.000-$2.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.320.
+The company provided earnings per share (EPS) guidance of $2.000-$2.300 for the period, compared to the Thomson Reuters consensus estimate of $2.320.
 The company issued revenue guidance of -.

-Stericycle (NASDAQ:SRCL – Get Rating) last issued its quarterly earnings results on Thursday, February 24th.
-The business services provider reported $0.38 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.47 by ($0.09).
-Stericycle had a positive return on equity of 8.26% and a negative net margin of 1.05%.
-The company had revenue of $657.30 million for the quarter, compared to analysts’ expectations of $662.25 million.
-During the same quarter last year, the company earned $0.59 EPS.
-Stericycle’s revenue for the quarter was up .2% compared to the same quarter last year.
-Analysts forecast that Stericycle will post 2.34 EPS for the current fiscal year.
+Several brokerages have issued reports on SRCL.
+Zacks Investment Research cut shares of Stericycle from a hold rating to a sell rating and set a $62.00 price target for the company. in a research report on Tuesday, March 1st.
+StockNews.com downgraded Stericycle from a buy rating to a hold rating in a report on Saturday.
+Finally, Robert W. Baird cut their target price on Stericycle from $77.00 to $72.00 and set an outperform rating on the stock in a report on Friday, February 25th.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating and one has assigned a buy rating to the stock.
+According to data from MarketBeat, the company presently has a consensus rating of Hold and an average target price of $67.00.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-LPL Financial LLC raised its stake in Stericycle by 18.0% during the 3rd quarter.
-LPL Financial LLC now owns 10,546 shares of the business services provider’s stock valued at $718,000 after acquiring an additional 1,607 shares during the last quarter.
-Metropolitan Life Insurance Co NY raised its stake in Stericycle by 9.9% during the 4th quarter.
-Metropolitan Life Insurance Co NY now owns 16,427 shares of the business services provider’s stock valued at $980,000 after acquiring an additional 1,483 shares during the last quarter.
-Thrivent Financial for Lutherans raised its stake in Stericycle by 0.9% during the 4th quarter.
-Thrivent Financial for Lutherans now owns 24,222 shares of the business services provider’s stock valued at $1,445,000 after acquiring an additional 213 shares during the last quarter.
-Legal & General Group Plc raised its stake in Stericycle by 0.8% during the 4th quarter.
-Legal & General Group Plc now owns 157,473 shares of the business services provider’s stock valued at $9,392,000 after acquiring an additional 1,289 shares during the last quarter.
-Finally, Goldman Sachs Group Inc. raised its stake in Stericycle by 1.7% during the 4th quarter.
-Goldman Sachs Group Inc. now owns 300,834 shares of the business services provider’s stock valued at $17,942,000 after acquiring an additional 4,918 shares during the last quarter.
-97.67% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently modified their holdings of the business.
+LPL Financial LLC boosted its holdings in shares of Stericycle by 18.0% during the 3rd quarter.
+LPL Financial LLC now owns 10,546 shares of the business services provider’s stock worth $718,000 after buying an additional 1,607 shares in the last quarter.
+Metropolitan Life Insurance Co NY boosted its stake in Stericycle by 9.9% during the fourth quarter.
+Metropolitan Life Insurance Co NY now owns 16,427 shares of the business services provider’s stock worth $980,000 after acquiring an additional 1,483 shares in the last quarter.
+Thrivent Financial for Lutherans boosted its stake in Stericycle by 0.9% during the fourth quarter.
+Thrivent Financial for Lutherans now owns 24,222 shares of the business services provider’s stock worth $1,445,000 after acquiring an additional 213 shares in the last quarter.
+Legal & General Group Plc grew its holdings in Stericycle by 0.8% in the fourth quarter.
+Legal & General Group Plc now owns 157,473 shares of the business services provider’s stock worth $9,392,000 after purchasing an additional 1,289 shares during the period.
+Finally, Goldman Sachs Group Inc. increased its stake in Stericycle by 1.7% in the fourth quarter.
+Goldman Sachs Group Inc. now owns 300,834 shares of the business services provider’s stock valued at $17,942,000 after purchasing an additional 4,918 shares in the last quarter.
+97.67% of the stock is currently owned by hedge funds and other institutional investors.

 Stericycle, Inc engages in the provision of waste management services.
 It operates through the following segments: North America and International.
 The North America and International segments offer the following services: Regulated Waste and Compliance Services (RWCS), Secure Information Destruction Services (SID), Communication and Related Services (CRS).